 How Much Does It Cost to Remove a Tile Floor?

-You can’t install new flooring without getting rid of your existing flooring.
-So, if you’re thinking about laying down new tile, hardwood or vinyl, you may have to take up the tile that’s currently there.
-You won’t want to forget to factor this cost into your project budget.
+You can’t install new flooring without getting rid of what’s already there.
+So, if you’re thinking about laying down new tile, hardwood or vinyl, you may have to take up the tile.

 This May Also Interest You: How to Remove a Tile Floor